 Before you proceed in upgrading your circuit breaker panel, you will need to obtain permission from your local building authority.
 You can do as much to your own home as you like, without needing to call an electrician, but you have to get a permission certificate from them before you proceed.
 This is important, as you may find yourself being prosecuted if you do any electrical work without getting clearance beforehand.
 In addition, even if you do get permission, you may find that you need to have a building inspection once you have finished ensuring that everything is working correctly.

 Step 2 - Open up the Panel

-Once you have the permission, you can then start to work on upgrading your circuit breaker panel.
-Study the service panel to learn which of the circuits control the various parts of the home.
+Once you have the necessary permits, you can then start to work on upgrading your circuit breaker panel.
+Study the service panel to learn which of the circuits controls the various parts of the home.
 You should be able to leave the power for the bathroom and the kitchen, but you will need to assess the capacity of the other circuit breakers.
 Use a multimeter or voltmeter for this task.
 Turn on all your power, and then scan the devices.
 Compare the circuit load with its capacity.
 You may find it is near the limit.

 Step 3 - Install a New Panel